gitcoinco/MACI_QF/contracts/README.md

   - `cancel`: Cancels the funding round.
   - `finalize`: Finalizes the round after tallying votes.
   - `distributeFunds`: Distributes funds to recipients based on votes.

 #### MACIQF

 - **Structs**
   - `MaciParams`: Parameters for initializing MACI.
   - `InitializeParamsMACI`: Combined parameters for initializing the strategy and MACI.
   - `claimFunds`: Data structure for claiming funds.

+- **Events**
+  - `RecipientVotingOptionAdded`: Emitted when a recipient is added.
+  - `TallyPublished`: Emitted when the tally hash is published.
+  - `TallyResultsAdded`: Emitted when the tally results are added.
+  - `FundsDistributed`: Emitted when funds are distributed to a recipient.

 - **Functions**
   - `initialize`: Initializes the strategy.
   - `register`: Registers a user for voting.